 Construction Accounting in North Carolina

-FinTruction provides construction accounting in North Carolina for general contractors, subcontractors, concrete companies, HVAC contractors, roofers, electricians, plumbers, and remodeling firms.
-Our construction accounting services include job costing, percentage of completion accounting, retainage tracking, AIA billing support, subcontractor payment tracking, and monthly contractor financial reporting tailored to the North Carolina construction market.
+FinTruction provides construction accounting and bookkeeping in North Carolina for general contractors, subcontractors, concrete companies, HVAC contractors, roofers, electricians, plumbers, and remodeling firms.
+Our construction accounting and bookkeeping services include job costing, percentage of completion accounting, retainage tracking, AIA billing support, subcontractor payment tracking, and monthly contractor financial reporting.

 • Accurate job costing by project